tdwg/bdq/tg2/README.md

 -    https://github.com/tdwg/bdq/wiki/OLD-BDQ-CORE-Standards-Document-%E2%80%90-NO-LONGER-IN-USE

 <h2>Outcomes</h2>
-The group has been working for over 10 years to evaluate and refine'data quality'/'fitness for use' tests that have been run by-
+The group has been working for over 10 years to evaluate and refine 'data quality'/'fitness for use' tests that have been run by-
 <ul>
 <li>The Atlas of Living Australia (ALA)</<li>
 <li>The Global Biodiversity Information Facility (GBIF)</li>